 This would result in using an integrated quality standard, based upon current industry- wide experience, to define policies and organization to manage quality.
 Policies are defined for the quality, for the control of quality, and for management of the quality control system.
 The organization created to implement quality control policies must have well-defined responsibilities and authority.
 In construction, failure can result from malfunction on the part of constructor, designer, or even owner.
 In most cases however, it is the result of a combination of actions by several or all of these parties.
-The quality management organization must have the ability to deal effectively with all parties involved.
-A quality flow chart (Figure 4) demonstrates the following characteristics for a properly organized quality control program in the construction industry.

-- The quality standard is derived from a current database created through feedback from previous projects, providing a more uniform and comprehensive standard. - Quality management in the planning and design, construction, and operation and maintenance phases is integrated through the construction management project delivery system. - Defects are identified and corrected early. - Feedback expands the quality database to eliminate repetition of the identified defects.
+The quality flow chart (Figure 4) demonstrates the following characteristics for a properly organized quality control program in the construction industry.
+The quality standard is derived from a current database created through feedback from previous projects, providing a more uniform and comprehensive standard.
+Quality management in the planning and design, construction, and operation and maintenance phases are integrated through the construction management project delivery system.
+Defects are identified and corrected early.
+Feedback expands the quality database to eliminate repetition of the identified defects.